-Nursing theory and practice using the nursing process and the Neuman Systems Model to provide primary, secondary, and tertiary prevention/intervention to females throughout the life span, with emphasis on the childbearing family system.
-Incorporates the holistic approach of physiological, psychological, developmental, spiritual, and sociocultural variables.
+This course focuses on nursing theory and practice using the nursing process and the Neuman Systems Model to provide primary, secondary, and tertiary interventions to females throughout the life span, with an emphasis on the childbearing family system.
+This course incorporates the holistic approach of physiological, psychological, developmental, spiritual, and sociocultural variables.
 Prerequisites: "C" or better in NURS 345, NURS 393, and NURS 303.
 Four semester hours (3,1).